DInfanger/pvaluefunctions/README.md

 Bender R, Berg G, Zeeb H. (2005): Tutorial: using confidence curves in medical research. *Biom J.* 47(2): 237-47.

+Berrar D (2017): Confidence Curves: an alternative to null hypothesis significance testing for the comparison of classifiers. *Mach Learn* 106:911-949.

 Fraser D. A. S. (2019): The *p*-value function and statistical inference. *Am Stat,* 73:sup1, 135-147.